 In Section 2, we present IRS and SpeX observations and data reduction procedures.
 In Section 3, we describe the measurements of stellar properties and mass accretion rates.
 We describe the extraction of the outer gap radius, R{wall} , after explanation of how we selected transitional disks and their sub-classification in Section 4.
 We discuss the fraction of transitional disks and age trends in Section 5.
-In Section 6, we explore correlations and trends of the transitional disks properties and compare them to those of radially-continuous disks where possible.
+In Section 6, we explore correlations and trends of the transitional disks properties and compare them to those of radially continuous disks where possible.
 Then, we review and discuss what these findings mean and how they can be used to help our understanding of the origin of transitional disks in Section 7.
-Summary and conclusions drawn from our finding follows in Section 8.
+Summary and conclusions drawn from our finding follows in Section 8, as well as a future observation guide.